Yihgv/personal-repo/hacks/rock-paper-scissor.md

 comments: true
 hide: false
 layout: opencs
-description: Learn how to experiment with the console, elements, and see OOP in action while playing Rock paper Scissors!
+description: Playing Rock Paper Scissors using experiment with the console, elements, and see OOP in battle in Cosmos!
 permalink: /hacks/rock-paper-scissor/
 ---